yuvalmGS/gigaspaces-wiki-jekyll/sbp/writing-your-first-caching-application.markdown

 {noformat}\\
 * This URL uses the Jini protocol, which enables dynamic discovery of the space (the client does not need to know which machines are participating in the Data Grid).
 * {{\*/\*/myDataGrid}} specifies that the client wants to connect to a cluster in which all the spaces are called {{myDataGrid}}, regardless of which physical machines participate in the cluster.
-* {{{*}useLocalCache{*}}} is an additional parameter, not shown above, which launches a local cache in the connecting application.
+* **`useLocalCache`** is an additional parameter, not shown above, which launches a local cache in the connecting application.
 This is necessary for the master-local and local-view topologies.

 (i) The URL above is used by the application to *connect* to the space (a cluster of spaces in this case), so it is called a _space connection URL_.
 This should not be confused with a _space start URL_, a similar form of URL which can be used to *start* a space.
 In this tutorial, you will not use a space start URL, rather you will start the spaces using the GS-UI, as described below.